Parithimal-cmd/Capm-Indian-Equities/README.md

   the lowest (20.32%).
 - Four of the eight stocks had beta values above 1: HDFC Bank, Larsen & Toubro, M&M, and Reliance.
-- Beta was statistically significant for all eight stocks at conventional significance levels.
+- Beta was statistically significant for all eight stocks.
   ## CAPM Validation
 To examine the CAPM prediction that higher systematic risk should be associated with higher average returns, a cross-sectional analysis was